WE MET BEFORE?

 which compels her to disrupt episodes of authentic intimacy between

 them.
-The Narcissist responds to his
+The Narcissist deals with his

-who won't trigger his engulfment
+BPD lovers who won't consistently trigger his engulfment

 closeness and engulfment fears become heightened, both NPD and